This kitchari recipe is Ayurvedic, cleansing, and authentic. It's a simple, porridge-like mix of rice and mung beans, ready in 40 minutes.

 Basmati rice: Traditionally made with Basmati rice, but you can substitute with jasmine, brown rice, or quinoa.

 Split mung beans: Also known as moong dal or washed mung dal.
-It can be a little challenging to find but available on Amazon.
-While other types of beans or lentils can be used, I recommend using split mung beans for best results.
+It can be a little challenging to find, but available on Amazon.
+While other types of beans or lentils can be used, I recommend using split mung beans for the best results.

 Water: Substitute with vegetable broth for added flavor.